US Federal Reserve

 Lower interest rates translate into lower mortgage rates and increase activity (and often prices) in the real estate market.
 Rising real estate activity would encourage home-building activity and create jobs.
 On the other hand, increased home prices would increase asking rent prices, which would, in time, increase the average rent tenants are paying and the cost of living.

-Prices are sticky on their way down while often well lubricated on their way up.
+Prices are sticky on their way down while often are easily accelerated on their way up.
 Thus low-interest rates often cause price inflation which would cause an increase in CPI.
-While higher rates can slow or stop increasing prices, it is difficult to imagine high rates causing deflation.

 In response to the outbreak of COVID-19 and economic shutdowns in the US, the US Federal Reserve moved rapidly to cut their target Fed Funds rate range.
 In an emergency meeting on March 4th, the Fed lowered their target range by 50 basis points from 1.5% - 1.75% to 1.0% - 1.25%.
 Only two weeks later, another emergency meeting was held on March 15th to drop the Fed Funds rate down to the zero lower bound with a 100 basis point cut.
 Reducing the policy rate to its lower bound of zero was the beginning of the Fed’s response to the coronavirus pandemic.